sgzwach/GenElect2.0/README.md

 - [X] Add difficulty drop-downs for electives and cores
 - [X] Add a learning objective for each elective
 - [X] Move buttons to create new items to the top of each admin page (so scrolling isn't necessary)
+- [X] Hash the stored passwords for all users